 Yeah, yeah, I know…beekeeping is for businesses.
 Well guess what?
 Suuurrrprise!
 You are running the most important business in the world: THE BUSINESS OF YOU!

 (Ok I’m calming back down now.)

-It was this experience that I eventually drew from to run someone else’s business, and then to start my own business.
-And then invest in real estate and be able to make sure it all wasn’t just a house of sub-prime-loan cards, waiting to crash down around me!
+Seriously though, it was this experience that I eventually drew from to run someone else’s business, and then to start my own business.
+And then to use my knowledge to invest in real estate while making sure it all wasn’t just a house of sub-prime-loan cards, waiting to crash down around me!

 1. Marry someone that has good financial skills

 2. Pay me, or someone like me, to do it for you.

 You might think I’m joking, but I’m dead serious.
 I actually believe that you should consider your financial future when selecting a mate.
 (I can see your eyes roll from here.)